 Do you have to change both wheel bearings at the same time?

-No, there is no reason to replace both wheel bearings if only one is bad.
+No. There is no reason to replace both wheel bearings if only one is bad.
 It could just be a defective bearing to begin with, and the other side could last thousands of miles longer.
-But if you want to be sure and not have to worry about the wheel bearing on the other side, you can replace it, but it is not necessary.
+If you want to be sure and not have to worry about the wheel bearing on the other side, you could go ahead and replace it, but it is not necessary.

 A Mechanic’s Tips About Wheel Bearing Replacement